 Volunteer Description: Cookie bakers provide freshly baked treats for the construction volunteers at each site.
 Sign up on their email list, and they will let you know when a project is in need of encouragement.
 Then, at home, kids can help make a batch of cookies and deliver 2-4 dozen to their office.

-Holiday Opportunity for Volunteering with Kids
+Seasonal Opportunity for Volunteering with Kids

-Program: Salvation Army bell ringers
+Christmas: Salvation Army bell ringers

 Age requirement: All ages – kids especially!